Estimate Time5 min

 Fidelity Advantage 401(k) also features a streamlined plan design with a simplified investment lineup and pre-determined employee eligibility.

-Who it may help Due to higher contribution limits, Fidelity Advantage 401(k) is ideal for small business owners who want to start a 401(k) to maximize their retirement savings.
-While a self-employed 401(k) is only available to a business owner and spouse, this plan is ideal for business owners who currently employ or plan to grow up to 100-150 employees.
+Who it may help Fidelity Advantage 401(k) may be right for business owners who want to start a 401(k) to maximize their own retirement savings, take advantage of potential tax benefits, or attract and retain top talent with a competitive benefit.
+While a self-employed 401(k) is only available to a business owner and spouse, this plan is ideal for business owners who currently employ or plan to grow up to 1,000 employees.

 Things to keep in mind October 1 is the last available start date for the plan each year.